Your World Handicap System Index updates at midnight every time you submit an acceptable score.

 If you’d had a bad day, you knew you were adding the dreaded .1.

 Some of you clearly yearn to do this with WHS too and you’ll be delighted to learn there is a very simple, and pretty accurate, way to work it out.
-Ready?
+Ready for our World Handicap System calculator?

-How to quickly calculate your World Handicap System index
+World Handicap System calculator: How to quickly work out your index

 Take the score differentials of your best eight rounds out of your last 20 and just divide them by eight.